projectcontour/contour/site/_resources/upgrading.md

 As part of sunsetting the Heptio brand the `heptio-contour` namespace has been renamed to `projectcontour`.
 Contour assumes it will be deployed into the `projectcontour` namespace.

-If you deploy Contour into a different namespace you will need to pass `contour bootstrap --namespace=<namespace>` and update the leader election parameters in the [`contour.yaml` configuration](/docs/v1.0.0/configuration) as appropriate.
+If you deploy Contour into a different namespace you will need to pass `contour bootstrap --namespace=<namespace>` and update the leader election parameters in the [`contour.yaml` configuration][6] as appropriate.

 ### Split deployment/daemonset now the default

 We have changed the example installation to use a separate pod installation, where Contour is in a Deployment and Envoy is in a Daemonset.
-Separated pod installations separate the lifecyle of Contour and Envoy, increasing operability.
+Separated pod installations separate the lifecycle of Contour and Envoy, increasing operability.
 Because of this, we are marking the single pod install type as officially deprecated.
-If you are still running a single pod install type, please review the [`contour` example]({{ site.github.repository_url }}/blob/v1.0.0-beta.1/examples/contour/README.md) and either adapt it or use it directly.
+If you are still running a single pod install type, please review the [`contour` example][7] and either adapt it or use it directly.

 ### Verify leader election

 Contour 1.0.0 enables leader election by default.
-No specific configuration is required if you are using the [example deployment]({{ site.github.repository_url }}/blob/v1.0.0-beta.1/examples/contour/README.md).
+No specific configuration is required if you are using the [example deployment][7].

 Leader election requires that Contour have write access to a ConfigMap called `leader-elect` in the project-contour namespace.
-This is done with the [contour-leaderelection Role]({{ site.github.repository_url }}/blob/v1.0.0/examples/contour/02-rbac.yaml#L71) in the [example RBAC]({{ site.github.repository_url }}/blob/v1.0.0/examples/contour/02-rbac.yaml).
+This is done with the [contour-leaderelection Role][8] in the [example RBAC][9].
 The namespace and name of the configmap are configurable via the configuration file.

 The leader election mechanism no longer blocks serving of gRPC until an instance becomes the leader.